hiinaspace/vrchat-screenshots-with-world-id/README.md

 ### Build from Source

 Use `dotnet build`, it should work.
+If you want a standalone .exe without needing the dll next to it, use

+    dotnet publish -r win-x64 -c Release -p:PublishSingleFile=true --self-contained false

 ## Usage